Thursday, May 21, 2026

 The business community is driving sustainability forward in response to market incentives.
 The question is how far can the private sector go in the absence of responsible leadership from government?

 Businesses are leading first and foremost because they are looking to reduce costs and capitalize on opportunities.
 Other factors are also at play.
 Publically traded companies are beholden to shareholders and as such, they have a fiduciary responsibility to address threats.
-Investors are calling for nonfinancial information and a number of shareholder resolutions have demanded more disclosure and actions to mitigate climate change as well as adaptation strategies to protect against potential risks.
+Investors are calling for nonfinancial information and shareholder resolutions are demanding more disclosure and actions to mitigate climate change as well as adaptation strategies to protect against potential risks.

 We are seeing promising signs from a number of corporations that are engaged in climate action and seeing benefits from doing good.
 Businesses have extracted value from embracing facts and pursuing science-based goals and objectives.
 Well-positioned businesses are able to adapt to threats and take advantage of major trends.
 The economic case has been made repeatedly, sustainability is a boon and the climate crisis is both a serious threat and a real opportunity.
 Both CEOs and shareholders have a vested interest in avoiding obstacles and exploring opportunities.